atticoos/jekyll-portfolio/src/_posts/2015-11-05-jekyll-continuous-delivery.md

 ## F*ck it, ShipIt

 This is when I discovered [Shipit](https://github.com/shipitjs/shipit).
 For the sake of this article, I'm going to assume you already know what Shipit is.
-If you don't, you can read <a href="#">my other post about how Shipit works</a>.
+If you don't, you can read <a href="/blog/shipit">my other post about how Shipit works</a>.
 As I'm using shipit for my deployments, I've incorporated the <a href="https://github.com/shipitjs/shipit-deploy">shipit-deploy</a> module, which facilitates the release process.

 The next thing I need is a continuous integration build server.
 I use <a href="https://travis-ci.org/">TravisCI</a> at work, but the free plan doesn't allow for any private configurations.
 As I want to continuously deploy to my personal server, I need a place to hide environment variables or private SSH keys.
 This is when I turned to <a href="https://circleci.com/">CircleCI</a>.
 They allow their public containers to store private information, which was exactly what I needed.
 They also have a great interface with a grouped and collapsable regions representing different steps in your build: